parinfer/parinfer.js/resources/public/content.md

 employing an indentation style not unlike Python for readability.
 Indentation allows you to _skim_ while the parens allow you to _inspect_:

-- __on skimming__: indentation creates a natural nested hierarchy (siblings aligned, children indented)
+- __on skimming__: indentation dictates hierarchy (siblings aligned, children indented)
 - __on inspecting__: highlight matching parens with your cursor in any editor to verify structure

-It's natural to switch between these modes when reading, allowing you to choose the resolution at which to view it.
+It's natural in this way to choose the resolution at which to view your code:

  <div class="two-col">
 <div class="col">
-<div class="title">Skimming</div>
+<div class="caption">Skimming:</div>
 <textarea id="code-skim">
 (defn foo [a b]
   (let [x (+ a b)]